Poll: Where You Watch TV News Predicts Your Feelings On Immigration

 "But it really pales when you at look at Republican and Democrat.
 And really compared to Fox and CNN," he said.

-We asked, for example, whether immigrants are "an important part of American identity."
+For example, the poll asked whether immigrants are "an important part of American identity."
 Barely half of Fox viewers said yes, compared with more than 70 percent of network TV and CNN viewers.

-We asked whether the U.S. has a "moral obligation" to accept refugees.
-Only a quarter of Fox viewers said we do.
+When asked whether the U.S. has a "moral obligation" to accept refugees, only a quarter of Fox viewers said it does.

-Pollster Chris Jackson says some of the biggest disagreements are over what's really motivating asylum-seekers to come here.
+Jackson says some of the biggest disagreements are over what is really motivating asylum-seekers to come here.

 "CNN viewers, 68 percent of them think these people are fleeing real danger, real persecution.
 Whereas only 20 percent of Fox News viewers believe that," said Jackson.

-"On the other hand, 72 percent — so almost three quarters of Fox News viewers — think that refugee and asylum seekers are just taking advantage of the system," Jackson said.
+"On the other hand, 72 percent — so almost three-quarters of Fox News viewers — think that refugee and asylum-seekers are just taking advantage of the system," Jackson said.
 "They're trying to cheat their way in."

-It's not surprising, then, that there's a sharp difference in how our poll respondents view the separation of migrant families who cross the border illegally, many of them seeking asylum.
+It's not surprising, then, that there's a sharp difference in how poll respondents view the separation of migrant families who cross the border illegally, many seeking asylum.

 "It's really the parents' responsibilities.
-They're the ones who take the kids through this ordeal to try to come to America," said Tricia McCary of Riverside, Calif. in a follow-up interview.
+They're the ones who take the kids through this ordeal to try to come to America," said Tricia McCary of Riverside, Calif., in a follow-up interview.

 McCary immigrated to the U.S. from China, legally, when she was 14, and is now a U.S. citizen.
 She said she rejected CNN as "fake news" after the 2016 election.
-Now McCary watches Fox News because she says it's "unbiased," and its coverage tends to match her views about undocumented immigrants.
+Now McCary watches Fox News because she says that it's "unbiased" and that its coverage tends to match her views about undocumented immigrants.

 "They're taking resources.
 They're taking jobs.
 And they're not contributing back to the community," McCary said.